danielpeger/creativecode-budapest/static/events/meetup-5.md

 meetupEventLink: 'https://www.meetup.com/Creative-Code-Budapest/events/qnhgzpyzpbkb/'
 facebookEventLink: 'https://www.facebook.com/events/331593607538547/'
 poster: /assets/59756154_1230255883817306_7814005503951896576_n.jpg
-description: >-
-  Hey!

-  This will be our fifth community meetup! (well, if we don't count the previous two meetups, but they didn't have any numbers in their title :) )

-  What to expect?

-  - nice, open and curious people

-  - 3 short talks to feed our brains with some new inspiration

-  - hanging out, getting to know each other, maybe making up future plans for collaborations or exhibitions together.

-  We are all looking forward to seeing you!
 speakers:
   - bio: >-
       In the age of internet paradigm-shift children’s toys and games are